manindragautam/rust-novice-to-mastery/src/functions/README.md

 # Functions

-- Defining and calling functions
+- Create self-contained blocks of code with defined inputs and outputs.
-- Function parameters and return values
+- Pass data to functions using parameters and retrieve results with return values.
-- Closures
+- Explore closures for concise and powerful anonymous functions.